Emre Kaplan

 Emre Kaplan (born 12 January 2001) is a Turkish professional footballer who plays as a left-back for Ümraniyespor, on loan from Süper Lig club İstanbul Başakşehir.
 Born in Turkey, he has represented Azerbaijan at youth international level (U-19), and later at the U-21 level before switching to representing Turkey in the U-21 team.

 Club career

 Kaplan made his professional debut with İstanbul Başakşehir in a 5–1 UEFA Champions League loss against Paris Saint-Germain on 9 September 2020.

+On 13 November 2025, Kaplan was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.

 International career

 Born in Turkey, Kaplan is a youth international for Azerbaijan.